• Menu

 • 2,400 calories during the third trimester

-The stereotype of pregnant people eating a lot of food or craving strange foods probably has a lot of causes.
+The stereotype of pregnant women eating a lot of food or craving strange foods probably has a lot of causes.

 Eating for two is a real thing.
 You need some extra calories just to grow a baby.